pradorodriguez/WPLUS-Azure-AI-Platform-and-Services/Lab 08 - RAG-Patterns/GraphRAG/README.md

 ### GraphRAG

 Please reference the [GraphRAG Getting Started instructions here](https://microsoft.github.io/graphrag/get_started/).
 The VBD closely follows these instructions and the library changes frequently.
-These instructions will always be in sync with the library.
+These instructions will fast-follow library releases, but for the latest guides you should refer to Getting Started instructions.

 ### GraphRAG Accelerator